dickinma/minecraft-server/README.md

 - Need to clean up:
   - write docs
   - Create git ignore and add the SSH keys and aws credential files for good practice, despite it not ever being pushed.
-  - shell script creates the ssh key in the proper file